 a wheel inside a wheel picks up themes I began exploring in my second spring semester.
 I dedicated myself to the practice of dripping ink onto paper and cloth grounds.
 The practice was predictable for me, for my body.
 I could go into the studio and enter a soothing meditative state of focus.
 I recorded high-speed audio and video of some of the instances of the ink dripping phenomena.
 The dripping process provided a framework to observe and document an unpredictable, chaotic event through a trace artifact.
 Because the action of the ink splatter happens instantaneously at the human visual scale, the high-speed video footage is a way to visualize a timescale of the action that demystifies the chaos.
 The static pieces simultaneously shed light on and obscure aspects of that chaotic event, while acting as image-signs conjuring archetypal visions of navel- or iris-like voids – very bodily associations.

 Following discussions with my mentors and peers of how to disrupt the superficial surface that abstract paintings and works on paper can have, I decided to devise a way to use multiple layered surfaces and light.
 The resulting works combine my controlled ink drip action-artifact on sheer woven cotton cloth and cotton rag paper.
-The recurring pattern of a circular black void in a field of white recurs through the series of five works titled “when an explosion explodes hard enough, dust wakes up and thinks about itself 1-5”.
+The persistent pattern of a circular black void in a field of white recurs through the series of five works titled “when an explosion explodes hard enough, dust wakes up and thinks about itself 1-5”.
 The signature energy pattern of a splatter is evident in the works.
-The splatter is representative of a set of meta patterns that display centrifugal and centripetal energy, tying a archetypal vision to a bodily-sensory experience.
+The splatter is representative of a set of meta patterns that display centrifugal and centripetal energy, tying an archetypal vision to a bodily-sensory experience.

 Conclusion